Uranium ore: Tabular

 Tabular deposits consist of irregular tabular or elongate lenticular zones of uranium mineralisation within selectively reduced sediments.
 The mineralised zones are oriented parallel to the direction of groundwater flow, but on a small scale the ore zones may cut across sedimentary features of the host sandstone.
 Deposits of this nature commonly occur within palaeochannels cut in the underlying basement rocks.

-Tabular sandstone uranium deposits contains many of the highest grades of the sandstone class, however the average deposit size is very small.
+Tabular sandstone uranium deposits contain many of the highest grades of the sandstone class, however the average deposit size is very small.

 Roll front

 Roll-front uranium deposits are generally hosted within permeable and porous sandstones or conglomerates.
 The mechanism for deposit formation is dissolution of uranium from the formation or nearby strata and the transport of this soluble uranium into the host unit.
 When the fluids change redox state, generally in contact with carbon-rich organic matter, uranium precipitates to form a 'front'.

-The Rollfront subtype deposits typically represent the largest of the sandstone-hosted uranium deposits and one of the largest uranium deposit types with an average of 21 million lb (9,500 t) U3O8.
+The roll front subtype deposits typically represent the largest of the sandstone-hosted uranium deposits and one of the largest uranium deposit types with an average of 21 million lb (9,500 t) U3O8.
 Included in this class are the Inkai deposit in Kazakhstan and the Smith Ranch deposit in Wyoming.
-Probably more significant than their larger size, rollfront deposits have the advantage of being amenable to low cost in-situ leach recovery.
+Probably more significant than their larger size, roll front deposits have the advantage of being amenable to low cost in situ leach recovery.